rrra/www/content/post/2021/online-tech-class-starts-monday-february-15-2021.md

 categories = [ "Education" ]
 tags = [ "Classes" ]
 +++
-Get ready to pass your Technician Class Amateur Radio license test with KB6NU!
+Get ready to pass your Technician Class Amateur Radio license test with KB6NU's online class!

-KB6NU will be conducting an online class starting Monday, February 15, 2021.
+KB6NU will be conducting his online class starting Monday, February 15, 2021.
 "It will consist of four, two-hour sessions starting at 9 pm Eastern Time (6pm Pacific Time) and running until 11 pm Eastern Time (8pm Pacific Time)" [^1] on the following dates: <!--more-->